ai-driven-dev/rules/memory-bank/progress.md

 ## Current Status

-Core functionality is implemented, including repository browsing via Git Trees API, local recursive selection, and **recursive download**.
-The download command now correctly processes files within selected directories.
-Testing and enhanced error handling are the next major steps.
+Core functionality (browsing, selection, download) is implemented. **Update status checking** and **view filtering** based on configuration are also implemented.
+Focus is now on testing these features.

 ## What Works